MichaelTr7/Dots-and-Boxes/README.md

 [<img src="./Preview Images/Logo Banner.png" width = "450">](https://michaeltr7.github.io/Dots-and-Boxes/)

 Web-based mini game based on the classic Dots and Boxes.
 Written in pure HTML, CSS and JavaScript and without libraries to concretize fundamentals.
-Mobile touch devices not yet supported.
+Mobile and touch devices not yet supported.

 <hr>